15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 - Shop handicrafts and eat local cuisine

-Best bring your haggling game when you visit Mercado 28!
+You better bring your haggling game when you visit Mercado 28!
 It’s a vibrant, open-air market sprawling with merchants who trap you with snazzy sale jokes and pick-up lines.
-“Hey, big spender!
-Now it’s my turn for you to visit my shop!”

-From standard souvenirs like mariachi hats and tequila shot glasses to locally-made shoes and handicrafts, the Mercado 28 is a go-to place to shop.
+From standard souvenirs like mariachi hats and tequila shot glasses to locally-made shoes and handicrafts, the Mercado 28 is a go-to place to shop in downtown Cancun.
 With that being said, prices can be higher here, but if you know how to bargain you can pick up quite a few things for a good deal.

-Traveler’s Tip: If you eat at the open-air restaurants here at Mercado 28 beware not to pay double the tip.
+Traveler’s Tip: If you eat at the open-air restaurants here at Mercado 28 beware of the double tip.
 They included a 20% tip into our bill but wrote it in such a way on the receipt so that we wouldn’t catch it.
 We left an additional 20% tip (which was already a lot since we were a family of 12) and only realized hours later.

 - Blue Gecko Cantina = Best Budget-Friendly Tacos in Cancun’s Hotel Zone